Ayush-Parab/AnimeVault/README.md

 1. First open the Database folder and download the database after installing MySQL

-2. Open the Main-code folder and read the "Instructions.txt" carefully
+2. Make sure you have installed all the libraries which will be used throughout the code

+3. Download the database from the appropriate folder

+4. ARS_1.py and ARS_2.py are meant only for the developer, do not try to run those files

+5. ARS_3.py is where you can do all the sorting according to your parameters

 Follow all the steps to get started!